Førde Heliport, Central Hospital

-Førde Heliport, University Hospital (ICAO: ENFD; Førde helikopterplass, Sentralsykehuset) is a heliport situated on the premises of Førde Central Hospital in the Vie neighborhood of Sunnfjord, Norway.
+Førde Heliport, University Hospital (ICAO: ENFD; Førde helikopterplass, Sentralsykehuset) is a heliport situated on the premises of Førde Central Hospital in the Vie neighborhood in the town of Førde which is located within Sunnfjord Municipality in Vestland county, Norway.
 Used exclusively for air ambulance services, it is home to a Eurocopter EC-135P2+ operated by Norsk Luftambulanse (NLA) on contract with the National Air Ambulance Service.
 The base is owned by Førde Hospital Trust.

 When the base opened in 1992, the hospital had only a helipad, while the helicopter was based at Førde Airport, Bringeland.
 The operations were provided by Airlift until 2001, when NLA took over.
 A base at the hospital opened in 2002.
-However, it was such located that a final run with an ambulance was needed to bring the patient to the hospital.
+However, it was located such that a final run with an ambulance was needed to bring the patient to the hospital.
 The current base opened in 2014 and also houses the ambulance service and the medical dispatch center.

 History

 A government commission looked into the air ambulance organization in 1982.
 This resulted in the National Air Ambulance Service being established in 1988, under the auspice of the National Insurance Service.
 Through this arrangement, Vestland was covered by helicopter ambulances based at Bergen Heliport, Nygårdstangen and Ålesund Heliport, Central Hospital.
 However, there were local protests several places, stating that certain areas of the country had insufficient coverage.
 Sogn og Fjordane was one such place.
-The base at the Førde was therefore one of three bases established between 1991 and 1994.
+Three bases, including Førde, were established between 1991 and 1994.

 Airlift was selected as the original operator of helicopters out of Førde, winning a tender with four contesters.
 In addition to offering the lowest price and high quality, they already operated a helicopter base at Førde Airport, Bringeland.
 The helicopter was based at the airport.
 Upon scrambling, it would take off and then land at the helipad at the Central Hospital.
 There the rescue swimming and anesthesiologist boarded the helicopter.

-A special case for the Førde base was that a mechanic accompanied the helicopter on missions.
-In 1998 this role was replaced with a pilot.
+A special rule for the Førde base was that a mechanic accompanied the helicopter on missions.
+In 1998 this role was replaced by another pilot.
 Norsk Luftambulanse won the tender to operate Førde from December 2001.
 However, they were required to drop the extra pilot from 1 January 2004.